1. Water Damage

 complete guide to water damage

 Throughout our lives, we go through some pretty trying things.
 There are many dangers in the world.
-These dangers can be toward us, our loved ones, and even our possessions.
+These dangers can be toward us, our loved ones, and our possessions.
 Life could be a lot better if we could do without these dangers, but they’re always present.
 Natural disasters can occur, leaving us with losses in both life and property.
-Earthquakes, storms, and flooding are all ever present.
-However, they can be small and annoying as well, like a leaky pipe or a hole in the roof.
+Earthquakes, storms, and flooding are all ever-present.
+However, they can also be small and annoying, like a leaky pipe or a hole in the roof.

 What is water damage?

-At its base, water damage is simply something that has been damaged by water.
+At its base, water damage has simply been damaged by water.
 Seems simple, right?
 There are varying levels of water damage, though.
 The true definition of water damage is a bit more complicated.
-It is basically the wetting or impairment of function or appearance of an item or material from indirect or indirect exposure to water.
+It is the wetting or impairment of function or appearance of an item or material from indirect or indirect exposure to water.
 This can be reversible or permanent.

-There are different categories of water damage which can be determined if the material or item can be restored or not.
-Restoration includes getting rid of any mold or other microbial growth, as well as acid residue coloration.
-Water damage can affect most surfaces, especially ones that are porous.
+Different categories of water damage can be determined if the material or item can be restored or not.
+Restoration includes getting rid of any microbial growth, as well as acid residue coloration.
+Water damage can affect most surfaces, porous ones.
 Things like drywall, plaster, wood, and even some tiles can be damaged by water.

 Categories of Water Damage

 According to the American National Standards Institute and Institute of Inspection Cleaning and Restoration Certification, there are four categories of water.
-It ranges contamination of water, which takes into consideration the source and quality after the water makes contact with the items or materials.
-This also takes into consideration the health effects and structure that the water touches.
+It ranges from contamination of water, which considers the source and quality after the water makes contact with the items or materials.
+This also assumes the health effects and structure the water touches.
 Categories can deteriorate to other categories over time.

 • Category 1

 This water is considered sanitary and comes from a sanitary source.
-It does not have much, if any contamination at all.
+It does not have much, if any, contamination at all.
 The water in this category is usually from tubs or sink overflow, damaged water supply lines, melting snow or ice, rainwater, toilet tanks, and appliances.
-This category is where you will be able to save and restore most water-damaged things.
-This doesn’t mean that microbes cannot grow, however.
+This category is where you can save and restore most water-damaged things.
+However, this doesn’t mean that microbes cannot grow.

 • Category 2

 The water in this category can be considered significantly contaminated.
 It can cause sickness or discomfort if you make contact with it.
-This category can be considered the point at which you will need a professional contractors help with.
-Water damage here includes washing machines, overflows from toilet bowls, aquariums, water beds, and dishwashers.
-Things can still be saved with drying and sanitation in this category, but it can be difficult.
+This category can be regarded as where you will need a contractor's help for emergency response from spills.
+Water damage includes washing machines and overflows from toilet bowls, aquariums, water beds, and dishwashers.
+In this category, things can still be saved with drying and sanitation, but its not easy.

 • Category 3

 This is what many consider the “black water” area.
-This water includes toxic contamination, including pathogens, mold, and other harmful substances.
+This water contains toxic contaminations such as pathogens, mold, and other harmful substances.
 This can be very harmful to humans, making them very sick.
 This water includes sewage, groundwater, seawater, water from rivers or streams, waste line backflows, and wind-driven rain from storms.
 Anything touched by these waters will have to be discarded.

 Health Effects from Water Damage

-Whenever water damage happens, there are multiple things that can result from it.
+Whenever water damage happens, multiple things can result from it.
 If not taken care of quickly or if it’s contaminated water, microbes can grow.
-This can be anywhere from mold to bacteria.
+This can be anywhere from mold to bacteria; these two are distinctly different issues.
 Viruses can be spread as well.
-The microbes are what cause many of the health problems, which can affect anyone even if they don’t have sensitivities to mold or allergies.
+The microbes are what cause many of health problems, which can affect anyone, even if they don’t have sensitivities to mold or allergies.

 Mold

-Likely one of the most damaging of the microbes that water can supply, mold is harmful and annoying.
+Likely one of the most damaging microbes water can supply, mold is harmful and annoying.
 Mold is a fungus that can affect people in different ways.
 Respiratory problems are common with mold, leading to fatigue and headaches.
-People who are sensitive to mold can suffer from nausea, vomiting, and other sicknesses.
-There are some molds that are worse than others, including the dangerous “black mold” which has even killed people.
+People sensitive to mold can suffer from nausea, vomiting, and other sicknesses.
+Some molds are worse than others, including the dangerous “black mold,” which has even killed people.

-People have lost their homes to mold in many cases and it can be very difficult to remove.
-Regardless of the type of surface that has water damage, it will grow if not taken care of swiftly.
-Regardless of your sensitivity to it, mold is not something you want to deal with.
-Along with the health problems, it can leave a dirty and mildew smell along the air.
+In many cases, people have lost their homes to mold, which can be difficult to remove.
+Regardless of the surface type with water damage, it will grow if not taken care of swiftly.
+Regardless of your sensitivity to mold, you do not want to deal with mold.
+Along with the health problems, it can leave a dirty and mildew smell.

 Bacteria and Viruses

-There are so many bacteria around, but it can get even worse whenever water is introduced.
+Many bacteria are around, but it can worsen when water is introduced.
 With nutrients in the water and a warm surface to grow on, bacteria will flourish and cause more health problems.
 This means that infections become more likely whenever introduced to your body.
 These can lead to more severe health problems.
 Sanitization is always necessary when it comes to water damage.

-These bacterial infections can lead to things like strep throat, sinus and ear infections, and sometimes even death.
+These bacterial infections can lead to strep throat, sinus and ear infections, and sometimes even death.
 These bacteria are very serious on top of the other possibilities of mold and microbes.
-Along with bacteria, there can also be viral infections like influenza.
-It’s a dangerous thing to run rampant in your home, so getting rid of the water damage is of the utmost importance.
+Along with bacteria, there can also be viral infections like influenza running rampant in your home, which is dangerous, so getting rid of the water damage is of the utmost importance.

 Insects

-While not always on the front of everyone’s mind, pests can become a problem.
+While not always in everyone’s mind, pests can become a problem.
 Weakened walls lead to cracks and holes.
-These are perfect breeding grounds for some insects like roaches, mosquitos, and more.
+These are perfect breeding grounds for insects like roaches, mosquitos, and more.
 Water damage weakens foundations, drywall, and plaster.
-These make the walls soften and weaken which causes the cracks and holes.
+These make the walls soften and waste, which causes cracks and holes.
 Of course, this makes it very easy for pests to dig into them and make homes and breed.

 Safety and Health

 There are ways to restore and replace areas affected by water damage.
 However, sometimes mold and other microbes have set in.
-Contamination is even more serious, especially if you’re trying to repair areas that have been touched by it.
+Contamination is even more serious, especially if you’re trying to repair areas touched by it.
 While it’s possible that there isn’t any visible water, the microbes will still be there and can still infect you.
-There are some things that will help you keep those infections out:
+Some things will help you keep those infections out:

 • Safety goggles